DESCRIPTION

 Tour Description

 Meet your professionally trained tour guide and set out for a fascinating Private Ephesus, Turkey Tour.
 The ancient city is an approximate 25-minute drive from Kusadasi.
-Famous in antiquity for its Temple of Artemus during the years of the Roman Empire, the Greek port of Ephesus became the greatest city in Asia Minor.
+Famous in antiquity for its Temple of Artemis during the years of the Roman Empire, the Greek port of Ephesus became the greatest city in Asia Minor.

 Food and Beverage